 Figure 11-37e—TB ranging availability window with multiple TF Ranging Sounding frames

 The RSTA may schedule some ISTAs that replied during the Polling phase to the first measurement sounding phase instance and other ISTAs to one of possibly multiple extra measurement sounding phase instances; see Figure 11-37b (TB ranging availability window with two instances of polling/sounding/reporting triplets within a single TXOP), and Figure 11-37c (TB ranging availability window with two instances of polling/sounding/reporting triplets in separate TXOPs).
 The RSTA shall only schedule measurement sounding resources to an ISTA in a measurement sounding instance, if a valid poll response was received from that ISTA in the corresponding Polling phase instance.
 This may require an RSTA to poll an ISTA multiple times.
 This is necessary, for example, if different ISTAs have varying, incompatible RSTA Assigned Max Bandwidth values or if the RSTA wants to limit the time duration of each range measurement sounding instance.
+If the RSTA intends to initiate a TB ranging measurement exchange soliciting both an EHT TB Ranging NDP and an HE TB Ranging NDP in a same TXOP, the RSTA shall:

+Begin with TB ranging measurement exchange that solicits EHT TB Ranging NDP, that uses non-HT duplicate PPDU for the Ranging Trigger frames, and that sets the More TF subfield to 1 in the Ranging Trigger frames.

+After all the TB ranging measurement exchanges that solicit EHT TB Ranging NDP are completed, then perform TB ranging measurement exchange that solicits HE TB Ranging NDP

 Both RSTA and ISTA perform RTT measurements by capturing the timestamps of the NDP.
 The ISTA shall record the time at which the I2R NDP is transmitted (t1).
 The RSTA shall then capture the time at which the I2R NDP arrives (t2) and shall record the time at which the R2I NDP is transmitted (t3).
 The ISTA shall finally captures the time at which the R2I NDP arrives (t4); see Figure 11-37f (Timing diagram of a Measurement Sounding phase in TB ranging).
 The timestamp values t2 and t3 shall be measured according to the RSTA’s clock (i.e., without applying any frequency offset correction to the time basis).

 Figure 11-37f—Timing diagram of a measurement sounding phase in TB ranging